Here you’ll discover what makes berries such an effective natural gout remedy, including my top 7 berries for relieving the painful symptoms of gout.

-But, apart from being excellent for overall health, they’re also very effective as a natural gout remedy, and well worth adding to a well-balanced gout diet.
+But, apart from being excellent for your health, they’re also very effective as a natural gout remedy and well worth adding to a well-balanced gout diet.

-Here you’ll discover why berries are such an awesome home remedy for gout and the top 7 most effective ones for lowering uric acid and relieving painful inflammation during an attack.
+Here you’ll discover why berries are such an awesome home remedy for gout.
+You’ll also discover the top 7 most effective berries for relieving the painful symptoms of gout attacks (a.k.a. gout flares).

 According to Wikipedia…

 “Berries have been valuable as a food source for humans since before the start of agriculture and remain among the primary food sources of other primates.
 They were a seasonal staple for early hunter-gatherers for thousands of years, and wild berry gathering remains a popular activity in Europe and North America today.
 In time, humans learned to store berries so that they could be used in the winter, and they may be made into fruit preserves, and among Native Americans, mixed with meat and fats as pemmican.

 Berries also began to be cultivated in Europe and other countries.
 Some species of blackberries and raspberries of the genus Rubus have been cultivated since the 17th century, while smooth-skinned blueberries and cranberries of the genus Vaccinium have been cultivated in the United States for over a century.
 In Japan, between the 10th and 18th centuries, the term “ichibigo” (which later became “ichigo“) referred to many berry crops.
 The most widely cultivated berry of modern times, however, is the strawberry, which is produced globally at twice the amount of all other berry crops combined.”

 So what is it about berries that makes them such an effective natural gout remedy?
 Three things in particular stand out: anthocyanins, quercetin and vitamin c…